 Nimesh Ghimire ’15 graduated from Swarthmore College with a major in Economics.
 As a Periclean Scholar, Nimesh was deeply involved in experimenting with and learning from grassroots engagement and innovation models, having co-designed and implemented two Innovation Labs in rural Nepal – a space for community members collaboratively to design solutions to pressing local challenges – over the course of four years.
 Nimesh currently works as Renewal Manager for Ashoka’s Changemaker Campus program, where he works with 40+ colleges and universities in Ashoka’s network to help social innovation.
 For the fellowship year, Nimesh will focus on building the efforts at the Rural Innovation Lab and strengthening the Lab’s core program, while identifying steady revenue streams for sustainable grassroots innovation.

-It is through the vision and generosity of Eugene M. Lang ’38 that communities facing significant challenges have come to know Swarthmore College students and alumni, including Raven and Nimesh, as social change makers.
+It is through the vision and generosity of Eugene M. Lang ’38 that communities facing significant challenges have come to know Swarthmore College students and alumni as social change makers.
 We are grateful for the opportunity to innovate and build upon the success of the Lang Opportunity Scholarship Program with this pilot program, the Lang Social Impact Fellowship.